dblanding/pure_pursuit/README.md

     * The path is no longer limited to just 2 points (start and goal), but can be defined by an unlimited number of points.
 * Here's how it works:
     1. Click a first point
-    2. click a sequence of additional points defining the desired path
+    2. Click a sequence of additional points defining the desired path
     3. After specifying the final point, press 'F' to mark the last clicked point as the final waypoint.
 The planned path is stored in *planned_path.json*.

 ## Improve pose accuracy with a better map and ICP Localization

 Although the Optical Tracking Odometry Sensor (OTOS) does a remarkably good job of determining the robot's pose, it is not perfect and any errors, however small, tend to accumulate and grow over time.
 This inaccuracy can become signficant over long runs.
-One way to obtain more accurate pose information is if we have an accurate map, we can use data from the lidar scaner to localize the robot's position on the map.
-This is called *ICP Localization*.
+One way to obtain more accurate pose information is if the robot can "look at its environment" and compare what it sees with what it ought to be seeing based on an accurate map.
+This technique is called *ICP Localization*.
+It basically compares a 'source' point cloud of a laser scan with a 'target' point cloud from an accurate map and tries to get them to line up as perfectly as possible.
+The amount that the source points need to be shifted is a measure of the odometer drift.

-### Overview of how ICP Localization works to correct odometer drift

-We need to add 2 new things:
+In order to implement this, we will need to add 2 new things:
-1. A more accurte survey map
+1. A more accurate survey map
     * Use some basic surveying tools and *build_map.py*.
 This program actually produces several .png map files matching map_metadata.json exactly, one of which is a display that shows the new map overlaid on the original "approximate" map, making it easy to check progress as the new map is being built.
 2. A program *icp_localizer.py* that can find the robot's accurate location on the map.

+### Overview of how ICP Localization works to correct odometer drift

 Iterative Closest Point (ICP) localization corrects odometer drift by aligning real-time sensor data (like a LiDAR scan) with a point cloud from a pre-existing map.
 By calculating the exact shift needed to match the sensor data to the environment, it overrides the accumulated, inaccurate dead-reckoning of the odometer.